Silybum marianum: Chemistry

-Traditional milk thistle extract is made from the seeds, which contain approximately 4–6% silymarin.
+Traditional milk thistle extract is made from the seeds (technically the whole fruit), which contain approximately 4–6% silymarin.
 The extract consists of about 65–80% silymarin (a flavonolignan complex) and 20–35% fatty acids, including linoleic acid.
+In the water-soaked fruit, 41% of the mass is of the pericarp and 52% the mass is of the kernel (actual seed).
+Almost all of the flavolignan content is found in the pericarp.

 Silymarin is a complex mixture of polyphenolic molecules, including seven closely related flavonolignans (silybin A, silybin B, isosilybin A, isosilybin B, silychristin, isosilychristin, silydianin) and one flavonoid (taxifolin).
 Silibinin, a semipurified fraction of silymarin, is primarily a mixture of 2 diastereoisomers, silybin A and silybin B, in a roughly 1:1 ratio.
+More complete extraction of flavonolignans from the fruit is a topic of ongoing research.

 Toxicity

 Milk thistle based supplements have been measured to have the highest mycotoxin concentrations of up to 37 mg/kg when compared to various plant-based dietary supplements.

 Use of milk thistle may cause stomach upset and produce allergic reactions in some people.
+There is a documented case of a 29-year-old employee at an organic food production facility who was found to have an isolated allergy to milk thistle.
+The allergy developed through inhalation, and clinical symptoms (runny nose, sneezing, watery and burning eyes, and wheezing) did not appear until a few years after the period of direct work involving the packaging of ground milk thistle fruit.
+The patient reported that he had never previously consumed milk thistle in the form of infusions or dietary supplements.
+The patient described was also found to have an allergy to Eragrostis tef, wasp venom, and hypersensitivity to certain raw fruits and vegetables.
+It is anticipated that the growing popularity of milk thistle-based products in the food and pharmaceutical industries may lead to more frequent recognition of hypersensitivity to this plant.
 Eyelid edema, ocular pruritus, dry eye, diplopia, and blurred vision are among the reported complications based on registered side effects in the WHO global database of adverse drug reactions.

-Animal toxicity
+Leaf toxicity

-Because of nitrate content, the plant has been found to be toxic to cattle and sheep.
+Because of nitrate content, the leaf has been found to be toxic to cattle and sheep.
 When potassium nitrate is eaten by ruminants, the bacteria in the animal's stomach breaks the chemical down, producing nitrite ions.
 Nitrite ions then combine with hemoglobin to produce methemoglobin, blocking the transport of oxygen.
 The result is a form of oxygen deprivation.